Port Lympne Hotel & Reserve

 The safety and welfare of our visitors, staff and animals remains top priority and we will be taking every measure to ensure your safety during your visit.

-We will be limiting our visitor numbers for your safety and to ensure social distancing guidance can be followed at all times.
+We will be limiting our day ticket visitor numbers for your safety and to ensure social distancing guidance can be followed at all times.
 We have also taken extensive measures to support social distancing, cleanliness and safeguarding.
 More information on the measures we have taken can be found above.

 How will my visit be different to usual?